Fremantle Stuff > hospitals >

 George Alfred Davies also owned the Grosvenor Cellars in Bannister Street, and I assume he named both the wine store and the house/hospital, if not also the street.
-There is a training restaurant at the Beaconsfield TAFE that was called the Grosvenor Restaurant - it's in that street.
+There was a training restaurant at the Beaconsfield TAFE that was called the Grosvenor Restaurant - it was in that street.

 Sivananda Ashram (Beacon Yoga Centre)